Emeline S. Burlingame: Dover, New Hampshire

-In 1874, the family moved to Providence.
-In the fall of that year the General Conference met with Roger Williams Church.
-It was notable as the first General Conference at which a woman presided over the public meeting of the W.M.S.
+In the fall of 1874, the General Conference met with Roger Williams Church.
+It was notable as the first General Conference at which a woman presided over the public meeting of the WMS.

-In 1879, she was elected corresponding secretary and organizer for the Rhode Island W.C.T.U., and began at once to address audiences and to organize unions in different parts of the State.
+In 1879, she was elected corresponding secretary and organizer for the Rhode Island WCTU, and began at once to address audiences and to organize unions in different parts of the State.

-In 1884, she was elected president of the Rhode Island W.C.T.U. and devoted the next seven years to speaking and planning in its interest.
+In 1884, she was elected president of the Rhode Island WCTU and devoted the next seven years to speaking and planning in its interest.
 Her addresses were given from pulpits of nearly all denominations, before religious conferences, legislative committees, Sunday schools, day schools, at camp meetings, and wherever the people could be reached.
-In the securing of a prohibitory amendment to the constitution of Rhode Island, the W.C.T.U. was the acknowledged leader, and to that work Burlingame gave all her attention, continuing with equal vigor the struggle for the retention of the amendment when attacked by the combined powers of the liquor traffic.
+In the securing of a prohibitory amendment to the constitution of [Rhode Island, the WCTU was the acknowledged leader, and to that work Burlingame gave all her attention, continuing with equal vigor the struggle for the retention of the amendment when attacked by the combined powers of the liquor traffic.

-As President of the W.M.S., she was asked to make the dedicatory address at Myrtle Hall, Storer College, May 30, 1879.
+As President of the WMS, she was asked to make the dedicatory address at Myrtle Hall, Storer College, May 30, 1879.
 For this she made her first journey alone, and, preceding the dedication, gave an evening of reading to defray the expenses of the journey.
 Rev. A. H. Morrell invited her to preach for him one Sunday morning.
 This she did, and thereafter, through the years, did considerable pulpit work.
-On moving to Providence, Burlingame became actively identified with the W.C.T.U. movement, then only a few months old; first with the Providence Union, then as corresponding secretary of the State Union, and in 1884–1890 as president of the latter.
+On moving to Providence, Burlingame became actively identified with the WCTU movement, then only a few months old; first with the Providence Union, then as corresponding secretary of the State Union, and in 1884–1890 as president of the latter.
 It was during her presidency that the campaign was on which won for a period of three years, 1886–89, State Constitutional Prohibition.
 Into this, she threw all of her energies, as she did in 1887 into the effort to secure state suffrage for women.
 Through all the years she has been keenly interested in these two reform movements, and has lived to see both realized nationwide.
 After giving up her state office in the W. C. T. U., she was appointed, through Miss Willard's influence, National Evangelist.
 This gave her credentials to speak for the cause wherever she might be.
-As a sample of her activities we quote, “For several years I had the work connected with the Presidency of the Rhode island W. C. T. U., speaking once or more every Sunday, attending frequent conventions, keeping track of work at Headquarters and the interests of the local Unions, editing a semimonthly edition of the Outlook, and the monthly Missionary Helper.”
+As a sample of her activities we quote, “For several years I had the work connected with the Presidency of the Rhode island WCTU, speaking once or more every Sunday, attending frequent conventions, keeping track of work at Headquarters and the interests of the local Unions, editing a semimonthly edition of the Outlook, and the monthly Missionary Helper.”